 I’m excited to take this creative path with you and expand the report into something more not obvious, sharp, and varied.
-Let’s look at the fine points of the restaurant industry although injecting humor and varied styles as requested.
+Let’s look at the fine points of the restaurant industry although injecting the ability to think for ourselves and varied styles as requested.

 The Most Profitable Types of Restaurants: A Culinary Goldmine or Just a Half-Baked Idea?